pwm/sfw-container/readme.md

 Resolving means executing the resolver function to instantiate a class.
 This process is recursive as classes may have other classes as dependencies.
 If the container encounters a cycle while traversing the dependency graph it stops the resolution process.
 This ensures that only acyclic dependency graphs (ie. DAGs) are handled.

 The container caches instantiates by default meaning that any subsequent resolution will return the same instance.
 If a resolver was added via the `factory()` method then every resolution will return a new instance.
+This and the fact that you can pass arbitrary parameters down to resolvers means that it's easy to implement dynamic loading.

 ## Tests